yamalight/generator-powder/README.md

 * [NPM](https://npmjs.org/) v1.4+
 * [gulp](http://gulpjs.com/)

 Alternatively you can use [vagrant](http://www.vagrantup.com/) environment provided by `powder:vagrant` generator, it includes all the required packages.
+Or [docker](https://www.docker.com/) environment provided by `powder:docker` generator.
+Please note, both docker and vagrant assume you have server-side in generated project.
+If not, you will have to modify the environments yourself.

 ### Installation